apita1423/disney-quiz-pp2/README.md

 # Disney Quiz
 Disney Quiz is my second project for Code Institute.
 My original idea for the second project was a NASA quiz, but I wanted to create a quiz that was a bit more fun and colourful.
 I started creating the NASA quiz, but I felt it became more of an educational tool (which is great and that will be something I would love to do in the future).
-I also wanted to create a quiz that everyone would know and everyone knows Disney.
+I also wanted to create a quiz that everyone would know and everyone KNOWS Disney.

 Starting on the NASA quiz, I did much of the commits there.
 Looking at the Disney quiz it does not seem like I have enough commits and it was due to changing my mind pretty much at the last minute.

 ![Disney Quiz across different screen sizes](/assets/images/readme-images/Am%20I%20Responsive.png)

 Disney Quiz is Live!
 Visit [Here](https://apita1423.github.io/disney-quiz-pp2/).
-Hope you enjoy!
+Have Fun!

 ---